The Presidential Culinary Museum®

 Frances Folsom Cleveland: 21-year old First Lady of the White House.
 The only First Lady to ever be married inside of the White House and to birth a child inside the White House - this exhibit of beauty and favorite orange blossoms celebrates her love with President Grover Cleveland (whom our town is named after - Grover, NC).

-This exhibit space is growing annually and new items have been acquired by our curators and collectors such as renditions of photographs, actual .22 cent stamps featuring
+This exhibit space is growing annually and new items have been acquired by our curators and collectors such as renditions of photographs, US Mint gold coins, actual .22 cent stamps featuring

 Grover, a copy of a caricature on his fight over the Gold standard to back US currency - not silver, a copy of his $1,000.00 bill issued in America and an authenticated TOPPS trading card featuring the Cleveland's - all in 2009/2010.
-In 2011/2012, several other items were procured and authenticated as originals, including a 1956 card issued by TOPPS, the 2007 and 2009 White House Historical Association, Grover Cleveland Christmas Ornament, photographs from Nestle worldwide (under written permissions and authority from Nestle of Switzerland) of the Baby Ruth Bar (invented by Curtiss Candy Company), gold coins from the US Mint and a 24 kt Gold Cover Plate first first presented and issued in the Rose Garden.
+In 2011/2012, several other items were procured and authenticated as originals, including a 1956 card issued by TOPPS, the 2007 and 2009 White House Historical Association, Grover Cleveland Christmas Ornament, photographs from Nestle worldwide (under written permissions and authority from Nestle of Switzerland) of the Baby Ruth Bar (invented by Curtiss Candy Company), gold coins from the US Mint and a 24 kt Gold Cover Plate first presented and issued in the Rose Garden.
 In the year of 2012, portions of this exhibit were merged into the Cleveland and Clinton exhibit case on the second floor coming from the Baby Ruth room.
 In the year of 2015, replica Grover, $1,000.00 bills were obtained for sale as note pads in the gift shop and a piece of 82-year old ticker tape from the New York Stock Exchange (NYSE) was added to the collection.
 It features original NYSE symbols on it and is authenticated and very brittle.
 Many may not know that the first-ever ticker tape parade in New York was held for Grover while on his way to give a speech for the statue built for Egypt (later sold to Americans as the Statue of Liberty - by Bartholdi).
 See in this exhibit, the 1st-ever lesbian First Lady, Rose Cleveland (called a "Boston Woman" or in a "Boston Marriage" and a "Bluestocking") who was highly-known and educated.
 This exhibit also covers portions of arguments Rose has with her brother about White House state dinners, the banning of alcohol in the house and voting by women.
 See one of the most famed recipes ever by First Lady Francis Folsom Cleveland, Grover's new, 21-year old bride (he was 48), "Frank," became the youngest 1st lady in US history!

 A very rare issue, US Mint twenty dollar bill with President Cleveland on it.